EV route planning for logistics: why adoption fails without it

 Blog|by Jamie Carruthers|12 February 2026

-EV adoption in commercial logistics is accelerating, and it’s no longer limited to small‑scale pilots.
+EV route planning for logistics is the difference between successful electric fleet adoption and stalled pilots.
+While electric vehicle uptake is accelerating, many logistics teams hit operational friction almost immediately.
 According to ABI Research, the commercial electric vehicle market is forecast to grow by 19.4% year on year through 2032, with light and medium commercial vehicles leading adoption across middle and last‑mile operations.
 This growth represents a clear opportunity.
 Fleets are under pressure to electrify, cities are tightening emission regulations, and EV technology is now commercially viable.

 The question is not whether to adopt electric vehicles.
 It’s how to operate them efficiently at scale.